PredixDev/MobileExample-iOS-PredixMobileWithReactNative/README.md

 # MobileExample-iOS-PredixMobileWithReactNative

-This example is a Predix Mobile container, that demonstrates how a developer might use [React-Native](https://facebook.github.io/react-native/) in combination with Predix Mobile.
+This example Predix Mobile app container demonstrates how a developer might use [React Native](https://facebook.github.io/react-native/) to extend Predix Mobile.

+This simple project demonstrates calling a Predix Mobile client service from React Native, and also subscribing to a notification, receiving data from Predix Mobile notifications in your React Native javascript code.

 ####Quick setup: